legoman0701/drift_race_test/README.md

 - **J** : join a game

 ### In Game
+- **Mouse** : activate in settings and let the car follow your mouse cursor
 - **Up, Z** : move forward
 - **Down, S** : move back
 - **Left, Q** : turn left